1,879 related texts · 4 related myths · Page 5 of 40

 It's not like God shows mercy to Israel for a year or two and then calls it quits!
 The Midrash (rabbinic interpretive commentary) suggests something much deeper is at play here.
 Th...

 The sages of the Midrash Tehillim, a collection of interpretations on the Book of Psalms, knew that feeling well.
-In their exploration of Psalm 119, they grapple with this very hum...
+In their exploration of Psalm 119, they confront this very human e...

 The sages teach that sometimes, that very position – being between two good choices – is a blessing in disguise.
 Think about Samuel the Prophet.
 According to Pirkei DeRabbi Eliezer...